paramraghavan/gmail-purger/poetry_readme.md

 poetry install --with test
 ```

-You can also combine multiple groups, following will install the dependencies from both the dev and test groups. for example:
+You can also combine multiple groups, following wpotryill install the dependencies from both the dev and test groups. for example:
 ```shell
 poetry install --with dev,test
 ```